-What was achieved: Iowa maintained its AA+ rating given by the nation's premier credit rating agency.
+What was achieved:

+- A. Iowa maintained its AA+ rating given by the nation's premier credit rating agency. - B. Improved focus on important results leading to improved quality, customer service and service delivery

-Analysis of results: In reaffirming Iowa's AA+ credit rating, Standard and Poor's noted the state's "stable and diversifying economy; conservative fiscal management with a demonstrated willingness to restrain spending to maintain fiscal integrity; good finances, buoyed by statutory reserves; and very low debt burden.
+Analysis of results:

+- A. In reaffirming lowa's AA+ credit rating, Standard and Poor's noted the state's "stable and diversifying economy; conservative fiscal management with a demonstrated willingness to restrain spending to maintain fiscal integrity; good finances, buoyed by statutory reserves; and very low debt burden. - B. The Results Iowa website and measures provide Iowans with a look at the progress state government is making in achieving key goals